AS Sucrière de La Réunion

-AS Sucrière de La Réunion (short form: ASSUR, AS Sucrière, the first r italicized) is a Senegalese football club based in Richard Toll.
+Association Sportive Sucrière (short form: ASSUR, AS Sucrière, the first r italicized) is a Senegalese football club based in Richard Toll.

 History

 The club played in the top division in Senegalese football, their position in the later part were largely moderate until 2006 when the group system was in place, the club was relegated to Division 2 and returned in 2008 where they remained until 2013 when they relegated again after the club with the new name finished last, their highest position was fourth.

 In cup competitions, CSS played in the Senegal FA Cup and lost the 1994 final to ASC Diaraf, their only appearance in the National Assembly Cup was in 2010 where they also lost the final.

 CSS participated in the first ever League Cup in 2009 and advanced up to the Quarterfinals where they lost to Stade de Mbour, a year later, they also advanced up to the Quarterfinals and lost to ASC Diaraf, Senegal's major team.

 In 2012, the club was renamed from Compagnie Sucrière Sénégalaise Richard Toll to AS Sucrière du Sénégal.

 Their home stadium is Stade Municipal de Richard Toll.